Favourited 153 times

 -A very comfortable air mattress in the office on the main floor of the house, close to the bathroom and kitchen with internet and a computer to use.

--FULL PRIVACY BUT NO INTERNET: our 30 foot fifth wheel trailer with a queen sized bed, full standup shower and toilet, living area and kitchen.
-Parked near the forest trails with amazing sunset views over the rolling hills.
-Sleeps 4 comfortably plus the table bed for children.
-Help us build a deck off the front and put in a natural rock fire pit!
+-FULL PRIVACY BUT NO INTERNET: our 30 foot fifth wheel trailer with a queen sized bed, living area and kitchen.
+ELECTRIC YES, WATER NO. Parked near the forest trails with amazing sunset views over the rolling hills (behind the barns, a slight walk at night with a flashlight, some may not like being that far from the house).
+Sleeps 3 comfortably plus the table bed for children.
+Help us build a deck off the front and put in a natural rock fire pit this spring!
 Make it great for you and other people to stay!
-You can come to the house for internet and tv at night.
+You can come to the house for internet and tv at night and play a game or relax and watch a movie with us.
+Shower and toilet inside the main house only.

-MEALS: we are not able to support vegans for long terms stays unless you tell me what you need for meals, I purchase them and you prepare them yourself.
-I am willing to learn and dont mind purchasing what you need, but you will have to prepare your own meals or help us make something we can both enjoy!
+MEALS: we are not able to support vegans as it is too much work to cook for that diet.
+We apologize.
+Vegetarians: I am willing to learn and dont mind purchasing what you need, but you will have to help prepare meals and cook something we can both enjoy!
 My extended family (brother, sister & dad) are all vegetarian so I like eating the things they prepare, but Patrick and I eat meat regularly and lots of vegetables on the side.
+I will cook with you in mind, but making sure you have enough protein and iron are your responsibility.

 Breakfast: we will supply breakfast foods for you sourced on the farm including sausages, bacon, eggs and ham.
 Cereal, whole grain breads and yogurt will be available along with fruit and cheese.
 Patrick eats early (6am) and Valencia eats late (11am) so you will have to make yourself breakfast but there is always lots to eat in the house.
 Valencia will make a family style breakfast buffet once or twice a week.

-Lunch: you must provide your own lunch as we usually skip this meal because we work until 2pm and have a small snack in the afternoon.
+Lunch: you must prepare our own lunch with our food as we usually skip this meal because we work until 2pm and have a small snack in the afternoon.
 You are welcome to hunt through the fridge or cupboards and find a snack or join us for ours around 2-3pm.
 It's mostly cheese, crackers, spreads and fruit and maybe a salad or sandwich.
+You can eat leftovers from supper also.

 If you are a vegetarian you will have to help plan your meals and help cook them, as I am not familiar with vegetarian cooking but am willing to learn and try new things, and will help come up with ideas and then just add meat or put on the side for us.